mbalex99/JSONPatchSwift/README.md

 ### Supported Operations

 The framework supports all operations described by RFC 6902.
-Until we (or you? - see "contributing") find the time to add a documentation for each operation, we kindly ask to use our intensive test suite to find examples:
+Until we (or you? - see "contributing") find the time to add a documentation for each operation, we kindly ask to use our extensive test suite to find examples:

 - add operation: [JPSAddOperationTests.swift](https://github.com/EXXETA/JSONPatchSwift/blob/master/JsonPatchSwiftTests/JPSAddOperationTests.swift)
 - copy operation: [JPSCopyOperationTests.swift](https://github.com/EXXETA/JSONPatchSwift/blob/master/JsonPatchSwiftTests/JPSCopyOperationTests.swift)